priyang12/Sqlite-Viewer/README.md

 ## Roadmap

 - [x] make a readme file.

+### User database

-- [ ] make sure of .db extension can send the file.
+- [x] make sure of .db extension can send the file.
+- [x] remove the db from indexDB.
+- [x] remove the db from indexedDB.
+- [x] make context for interactive CRUD operation with indexedDB.
+- [x] setup vitest.

 ## Creator